grongierisc/RestToDll/README.md

 # RestToDll
-How to use an DLL in .Net throw an objectscript gateway on IRIS
+How to use an DLL in .Net through an objectscript gateway on IRIS

 ## Prerequisite
 - IRIS 2019.1